-Danilo Alfaro is a writer and private chef in Portland, OR.
+Danilo Alfaro is a private chef and writer in Portland, OR.

-Throughout a career in journalism and PR that allowed him to live and work in some of the major culinary capitals of the world, Danilo developed and nurtured a passion for food that ultimately led him to pursue his formal culinary training in Los Angeles.
+Throughout his previous career in journalism and PR, which allowed him to live and work in some of the major culinary capitals of the world, Danilo developed and nurtured a passion for food that ultimately led him to pursue his formal culinary training in Los Angeles.

 After graduating from culinary school, Danilo honed his skills cooking in upscale restaurants and a high-end catering company, before launching his personal chef business, specializing in gourmet dinner parties, in 2004.
 He worked as a private chef for a family in San Francisco from 2009 to 2011.